ravish-oo/opoch-toe-arc-agi/docs/WOs/all_WOs.md

 **Done when:** training set equals official outputs; no `missing_descriptor`; submission driver ready.

-# WO-ND1 — Make components deterministic (and prove it in receipts)
+# WO-ND1 — Make components deterministic (and prove it in receipts)  ✅ COMPLETE
-# WO-ND2 — Make truth Paige–Tarjan deterministic (and prove it)
+# WO-ND2 — Make truth Paige–Tarjan deterministic (and prove it)  ✅ COMPLETE
 ---

 ## Why this sequence guarantees coverage by the last WO